Internality of autonomous algebraic differential equations: Preliminaries

 We will have to deal with systems of differential equations in $\calU$ as well as rational functions and Laurent series fields.
 We will save the variables $y,z,u,v$ for differential equations in $\mathrm{DCF}_0$, and the variables $x, x_0,x_1,x_2 , \cdots $ will be used for rational functions and Laurent series.

-We assume familiarity with both geometric stability theory, for which a good reference is \cite{pillay1996geometric}, and its interaction with differentially closed fields, for which a good reference is \cite[Chapter 2]{marker2017model} (see also the preliminaries of \cite{freitag2023equations} for a succinct introduction).
+We assume familiarity with geometric stability theory, for which a good reference is \cite{pillay1996geometric}.
+In particular, chapter 7 of that book contains most of what we need regarding the key notion of internality.
+We also assume familiarity with the interaction of model theory and differentially closed fields, for which a good reference is \cite[Chapter 2]{marker2017model} (see also the preliminaries of \cite{freitag2023equations} for a succinct introduction).

 By definable, we always mean with parameters, and will always specify the parameters when relevant.
 When $p$ is a type, we will denote $p(\calU)$ its set of realizations in $\calU$.
 Often, we will identify a type and its set of realizations in $\calU$ and say, for example, that a group $G$ acts on a type $p$ to mean that $G$ acts on $p(\calU)$.
 We will also, given two types $p$ and $q$, talk about definable maps $f : p \rightarrow q$.
 By that we mean a partial definable function such that $\mathrm{dom}(f) \supset p(\calU)$ and $f(p(\calU)) \subset q(\calU)$ (if $f,p$ and $q$ are over the same parameters, this implies $f(p(\calU)) = q(\calU)$).
 Similarly, we may write about definable maps $f : p \rightarrow \calC$.